top of page

 Services

 The Center for Psychodynamic Psychotherapy is a small, intimate private practice setting that offers insight-oriented psychotherapy to adolescents, adults, and couples.
-We are located in the Andersonville neighborhood of Chicago next to Lady Gregory restaurant, serving those from greater Chicago, including Rogers Park, Edgewater, Lincoln Square, and Ravenswood.
+We are located in the Andersonville neighborhood of Chicago next to Lady Gregory restaurant, serving those from greater Chicago, including Rogers Park, Edgewater, Uptown, Lincoln Square, and Ravenswood.
+We also offer telehealth services for those who prefer it.
 Being on a major public transportation route, we are easily accessible from various parts of Chicago.
-We treat a wide range of concerns, including but not limited to the following:

 Depression